Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 First up is the On/Off switch, found in the upper right of each block's popover.
 Using this switch (or right-clicking a block and selecting Turn Off This Block) enables you to turn off an individual block in your audio chain.

 A popover's On/Off switch

-With this control, you can test and fine-tune your audio pipeline, even as it's capturing audio.
+With this control, you can test and fine-tune your pipeline, even as audio flows through it.
 Test audio effects individually, or check your audio inputs without recording until you're ready.